How to Create a Content Marketing Strategy in 7 Easy Steps

 - Social Media

 Blogging for business is arguably the best type of content for marketing.
-A blog typically lives on a website and can attract lots of search traffic.
+A blog typically lives on a website and can attract lots of search traffic because they’re topic specific and full of rich content.

-Publish blog posts frequently and provide high value content that answers a persons’ search query best.
+Once you know how to write a blog post, publish frequently and provide high value content that answers a persons’ search query better than your competitors.
 When you align your content with the needs or challenges of the visitor, your post will grow in the search results and produce better leads.

 When starting out with your blog, be careful to avoid common blogging mistakes such as typos or not writing to the needs of your audience.
 These items can cost you visitors and worse search rankings.